fireundubh/xedit-scripts/README.md

 Automatically add object mod rules to `LegendaryItemQuest [QUST:001CCDA5]` from a delimited text file.

-IMPORTANT: You must have the latest build of xEdit and Simple Records must be unchecked in the Options!
+**IMPORTANT: You must have the latest build of xEdit and Simple Records must be unchecked in the Options!**

-1. Create a text file with a list of OMOD/FLST pairs formatted like this:
+Before you do anything in xEdit, create a text file with a list of OMOD/FLST pairs formatted like this:

 ```
 mod_Legendary_Weapon_Sadistic [OMOD:01000800];LegendaryModRule_AllowedKeywords_WeaponTypeGun [FLST:001CCDA7]